On factorization and vector bundles of conformal blocks from vertex algebras: Proof of the factorization theorem

 The proof we give here roughly follows the outline of the proof in \cite[\S 8.6]{nt}, with the generalizations to coinvariants defined using the chiral Lie algebra instead of Zhu's Lie algebra, and for curves of arbitrary genus, made possible by Propositions \ref{prop:chiralnodal} and \ref{prop:coinvZhat}.

-\begin{proof} By definition \eqref{eq:coinvdef}, due to propagation of vacua, we can reduce to the case $C\setminus P_\bullet$ affine, after possibly adding more marked points $P_i$ and corresponding modules $V$.
-Fix formal coordinates $t_i$ at $P_i$, for each $i=1,\dots,n$, and $s_\pm$ at $Q_\pm$, so that we have Lie algebra homomorphisms
+\begin{proof} By definition \eqref{eq:coinvdef}, due to propagation of vacua (Theorem \ref{thm:POV}), we can reduce to the case $C\setminus P_\bullet$ affine, after possibly adding more marked points $P_i$ and corresponding modules $V$.
+Using the formal coordinates $t_i$ at $P_i$, for $i=1,\dots,n$, and $s_\pm$ at $Q_\pm$, one has Lie algebra homomorphisms

 In the following, we show that \eqref{map} induces a canonical isomorphism